zebra0303/SmartNews/README.md

 Smart News ...
 * can remember window size and position.
 * can sync keyword data on the google cloud.
-* can show the keyword usage analysis with graph(later).
+* can show the keyword usage analysis with graph.
 * more info & source code : https://github.com/LarryKim/SmartNews/wiki